sodevious/sodevious-blog/_posts/2013-07-29-going-above-and-beyond-jackyalcine.markdown

 ---
 layout: post
-title:  "A Response to: Going Above and Beyond by @jalcine"
+title:  "A Response to: Going Above and Beyond by @jackyalcine"
 date:   2013-07-29 19:11:02
 categories: code
 ---